• Free Automated SEO Site Audit

 High bounce rates signal to Google that your content is not relevant, leading to lower rankings in the search engine results pages (SERPs).

-To prevent this from happening, it is imperative to create content that aligns with the user’s search purpose.
+To prevent this from happening, it is imperative to create a content marketing strategy that aligns with the user’s search purpose.
 When you understand the user’s purpose, you can create content that directly answers their inquiry, thereby increasing the likelihood that they will stay on your site, engage with your content, and eventually convert.

 This is done primarily by creating more content that focuses on what internet users are searching for about your product.
 There are several different reasons that users will search for a particular term on the internet.
 Matching your content for these different reasons will help you to improve your search rankings.